ABSTRACT mixed media EmbroiderY ART

-Below you’ll find my Mixed Media Embroidery Art projects.
+Below you’ll find my Abstract Mixed Media Embroidery Art projects.

-I make mixed media embroideries that explore autobiographical and historical themes.
-I also create studio projects inspired by nature, the cosmos, and Puerto Rican culture.
+I make abstract mixed media embroideries that explore autobiographical and historical themes.
+I also create projects inspired by nature, the cosmos, and Puerto Rican culture.
 Some pieces are stand-alone, while others are part of a collection.
-My work combines elements of collage, painting/drawing, and printmaking with embroidery.
+My work combines elements of collage, painting/drawing, printmaking, and embroidery.

 Some of these works may feature poetry or text fragments to add an additional layer of meaning.